Zankomag/RoundedBoxCollider2D/README.md

 It's altered for specific rounded tiles.

 ## Features
-You can pick which corners are rounded.
+-You can pick which corners are rounded.
-You can adjust smoothness.
+-You can adjust smoothness.
 ![Screenshot](Example.png?raw=true "Example")

 ## Installation: